 My free time is much more limited now than it used to be, but I still subscribe to quite a few magazines.
 People magazine is not one of them so if I see it lying around somewhere, I will pick it up.
 (I like the paparazzi pictures.)

-Anyway, whenever I see an adoption note under a picture of a kid and parent, I can’t help but wonder:
+Anyway, whenever I see an adoption note under a picture of a kid and parent, I always wonder:

 When that kid is old enough to understand, how is he going to feel about being described like that?